Here are our Mumbler wet weather day ideas to help entertain little ones at home…

 Here’s a latest creation – a ‘robot’.
 Unfortunately, this is the only example of our junk modelling I can find, all the rest has ended up in the bin because it’s, well…junk!

-I love doing these for my kids, they take a bit of planning but keep them busy for ages.
-I usually do a themed one at easter and Christmas where I write clues and put little treats and they find their way around the house collecting them.
+Standard Treasure Hunt – I love doing these for my kids, they take a bit of planning but keep them busy for ages.
+I usually do a themed one at Easter and Christmas where I write clues and put little treats and they find their way around the house collecting them.
 An easier way is to just hide things to find, some ideas are –

 Hide a series of their small toys around the house and let them hunt for them.
 We usually use small teddies, dolls or toy cars.